Harrywang1888/Harrywang1888/README.md

 My name is Harry, I am an aspiring data analyst.

-I constantly look for interesting projects to tackle and expand my artillery in data wrangling and visualization.
+I constantly look for interesting projects to tackle and expand my toolbox in data wrangling and visualization.

 Apparently it is beneficial to have an online presence as an aspiring data analyst/scientist.